AVasowalla/Summer2022-Andersson-Group/index.md

 1. Using 2 odroid computers and 1 raspberry pi, we have wireless communication (wifi)
     *  Can send data, calculate transmission rates, plot those rates, calculate the volume of data transmitted, and plot that value in a decreasing bar plot (given an initial data volume)
 2. All scripts run on startup, with one computer being the master which only handles the integration of the transmission rate as well as the plotting
+3. Quadcopter was built using components found in the lab.
+4. The electronics were built to make the sensor clients portable

 ### Tasks for Week 5 (7/4/22 - 7/8/22)